domschl/HuggingFaceGuidedTourForMac/README.md

 - To see the history that the model maintains you can uncomment the two `history_text` related lines above.
 - To get rid of the downloaded models, clean up `~/.cache/huggingface/hub`.
 Missing stuff is automatically re-downloaded when needed.

+## Conda uninstallation notes

+> **Note:** This paragraph is to uninstall conda that was used in older versions of this guide:

+`brew uninstall miniconda`

+Additional modifications are (all of them are inactive, once miniconda is removed):

+- `~/.condarc` (list of channels), and `~/.conda\`.
+- `~/.zshrc` (or `.bashrc`) for the setup of path and environment.
+- After using hugginface models, large model binary blobs may reside at: `~/.cache/huggingface/hub`.
+Simply remove the directory.

 ## Changes

+- 2023-09-25: (Guide version 2.0) Switched from `conda` to `pip` and `venv` for latest versions of tensorflow 2.13, Pytorch 2, macOS Sonoma, installation is now much simpler.
 - 2023-03-16: Since `pytorch` v2.0 is now released, the channel `pytorch-nightly` can now be replaced by `pytorch` in the installation instructions.
 The `pytorch-nightly` channel is no longer needed for MPS support.